 The conquest developed from Merida, heavyweights like Montejo the groom, whose house occupied an entire block of the Plaza Grande, lived in Mérida.
 Merida has not ceased to be the capital, the clear reference of power in the Peninsula.

-Merida has just emerged in the city that is during the century of splendor that he lived thanks to the henequen, a local product that changed the economic landscape of the Peninsula.
-Thousands of heneque haciendas emerged from the middle of the XNUMXth century.
+Merida has just emerged in the city that is during the century of splendor that lived thanks to the henequen, a local product that changed the economic panorama of the Peninsula.
+Starting in the mid-XNUMXth century, thousands of heneque estates emerged.
 The leaders of this business, the divine caste, a group of the richest landowners who controlled the henequen trade, they resided in Paseo de Montejo of the solemn Merida.

 WHAT TO VISIT IN MÉRIDA -DIVIDED BY ZONES-